mathiasertl/xmpp-backends/README.md

 * Add a fabfile for common development tasks.
   * Code quality is now checked using [isort](https://github.com/timothycrosley/isort) and [flake8](https://gitlab.com/pycqa/flake8) with the `fab check` command.
+  * `fab test_backend` now allows you to test a backend.
+The command is used to assert identical behaviour in the various backends.
 * Update development requirements.
 * Update language quantifiers for setup.py.
 * Use [Travis CI](https://travis-ci.org) to run at least some basic in continuous integration.
 * Fix `start_user_session` in the dummy backend.
+* Fix Python3 support for the `ejabberdctl` backend.
+* `set_last_activity` now has an empty default status.
+* Various minor fixes in returned values and raised exceptions in all backends.

 ### 0.3.0 (2016-12-26)